utilmeta/utype/docs/en/guide/func.md

 	# total lines: 3
 ```

-In this example, we read a CSV file in string format, split it by line, and `split(',')` iterate over the results.
-We know that the `split` string method will return a list of strings, but because of our return type declaration, When you use `next(csv_gen)` to iterate, you get an integer tuple directly, which is what utype does with your declaration.
+In this example, we read a CSV file in string format, split it by line, and iterate over the splited results.
+We know that the `split` string method will return a list of strings, but because of our return type declaration, When you use `next(csv_gen)` to iterate, you get an integer tuple directly

-Generic generators use a `Generator` type for the return annotation, where three order parameters are passed in.
+Generator functions often use a `Generator` type for the return annotation, where three positional parameters are passed in.
-1. The type of the `yield value` median `value`, that is, the element type of the iteration
+1. The type `value` of `yield value`, that is, the element type of the iteration
-2. The type of the `generator.send(value)` value `value`, that is, the type of data to be sent.
-If data sending is not supported, None is passed in
+2. The type `value` of `generator.send(value)`, that is, the type of data to be sent. you can pass None if no data will be sent
-3. The type of the `return value` value `value`, that is, the data type returned.
-If no value is returned, None is passed in
+3. The type `value` of `return value`, you can pass None if no value is returned

-For the return value of the generator function `return`, we get it by throwing the property of the StopIteration error instance `value` after the generator iterates, because `read_csv` the function returns the number of rows read.
-So in the example above, we used `int` type as the return type of the generator function.
+For the return value of the generator function `return`, we get it by access the `value` attribute of the `StopIteration` error after the generator iterates, In the example above, we used `int` type as the return type of the generator function to covert the return value (number of lines read) to `int`

-However, for common generator functions, we may only need to `yield` output results, and do not need to support external sending or return values.
-In this case, the following types can be used as return prompts
+However, for common generator functions, we may only need to `yield` results, and do not need to support external sending or return values.
+In this case, the following types can be used as return annotation

 * `Iterator[<type>]`
 * `Iterable[<type>]`

-Only one parameter needs to be passed in, which is `yield` the type of the value, such as
+Only one parameter needs to be passed in, which is the type `value` of `yield value`, such as

 ```python
 import utype